Pyrosix/Pyrosix/README.md

 - 👋 Hi, I’m @Pyrosix
-- 👀 I’m interested in game design and development, cooking, rock climbing, and hiking
+- 👀 I’m interested in game design and development, UI and application development in Java, cooking, rock climbing, and hiking
 - 🌱 I’m currently learning Javascript (Node.js and React specifically)
 - 💞️ I’m looking to collaborate on anything game related
 - 📫 readch me on discord @Malcuvious#0946